DoD-Platform-One/bigbang/charter/packages/minio/Architecture.md

 ## Single Sign On (SSO)

-No current SSO is avaiable via Keycloak.
+No current SSO is available via Keycloak.

 ## Configuring access to Minio without SSO

 Initial access to the MinIO server is via the minioRootCreds.
-These can be auto generated for you by adding the accesskey and secret key in your Big Bang config.
+These can be auto generated for you by adding the access key and secret key in your Big Bang config.

 ```
 addons: